cj-sz/league-tool/README.md

 Your files need to have specific formats (see below).
 If provided, a seeding file allows the tool to provide more descriptive statistics about changes in your league's seeding from the last time you ran the tool.
 This file is optional, so omitting it will simply provide a seeding list without any delta statistics.

+To see example functionality, run `make ex`.
+You can also view the files in `examples/` for proper file formatting.

 ### Team File

 Your team file should have teams listed in the format